The living things the telescopes

 5 €

-• Oxfam bookshop tunbridge wells living leadershipa practical guide for ordinary heroes reassess your leadership style, discover how to connect with people, and become a leader who can make things happen in the real worldbuilt on a unique four-year experiment working alongside real leaders in real businesses, living leadership explodes the myth of the charismatic, transformational leader, to show that real progress comes from the dramatically ordinary aspects of leadership" hans straberg, ceo, electrolux "a 'how to' book that redefines leadership in terms of the realities and choices facing people in organisations todayfrom building relationships, to working with the grain of the organisation rather than against it, and to knowing our limitations as much as pushing every boundary, the new edition of this book will challenge you to push your leadership skills to a new level"living leadership shows how, when you take away the myths and misconceptions, leading can genuinely be made easier" professor michael osbaldeston, director of cranfield school of management see oxfam website for delivery information read more
+Oxfam bookshop tunbridge wells living leadershipa practical guide for ordinary heroes reassess your leadership style, discover how to connect with people, and become a leader who can make things happen in the real worldbuilt on a unique four-year experiment working alongside real leaders in real businesses, living leadership explodes the myth of the charismatic, transformational leader, to show that real progress comes from the dramatically ordinary aspects of leadership" hans straberg, ceo, electrolux "a 'how to' book that redefines leadership in terms of the realities and choices facing people in organisations today"living leadership shows how, when you take away the myths and misconceptions, leading can genuinely be made easierfrom building relationships, to working with the grain of the organisation rather than against it, and to knowing our limitations as much as pushing every boundary, the new edition of this book will challenge you to push your leadership skills to a new level" professor michael osbaldeston, director of cranfield school of management see oxfam website for delivery information read more

 15 €

-• For michael is living a double life - he escapes from the exhausting misery of babies by telling his wife he has to work through the night or travel up norththe best a man can get is written with the hilarious eye for detail that sent john o'farrell's first book, things can only get better, to the top of the bestseller listsand while she is valiantly coping on her own, he is just a few miles away in a secret flat, doing all the things that most men with small children can only dream abouthe thinks he can have it all, until is deception is inevitably exposedsee oxfam website for delivery information read moreit is a darkly comic confessional that is at once compelling, revealing and very, very funnydays are spent lying in bed, playing computer games and occasionally doing a bit of workand then, when he feels like it, he crosses the river and goes back to his unsuspecting wife and childrenoxfam bookshop cheltenham michael adams shares a flat with three other men in their late twenties
+For michael is living a double life - he escapes from the exhausting misery of babies by telling his wife he has to work through the night or travel up norththe best a man can get is written with the hilarious eye for detail that sent john o'farrell's first book, things can only get better, to the top of the bestseller listsand while she is valiantly coping on her own, he is just a few miles away in a secret flat, doing all the things that most men with small children can only dream aboutit is a darkly comic confessional that is at once compelling, revealing and very, very funnysee oxfam website for delivery information read moredays are spent lying in bed, playing computer games and occasionally doing a bit of workand then, when he feels like it, he crosses the river and goes back to his unsuspecting wife and childrenhe thinks he can have it all, until is deception is inevitably exposedoxfam bookshop cheltenham michael adams shares a flat with three other men in their late twenties

 2 €